datreant/scipy-2016/abstract.md

 ----------------------------
 > The brief description you fill out below will appear in the online program.

-In science the filesystem often serves as a de-facto database, with directory trees the zeroth-order data structure for scientific data.
-But it can be tedious and error prone to work with directory trees to retrieve and store datasets. **datreant** makes working with directory structures and files Pythonic with **Treants**: specially marked directories with distinguishing characteristics that can be discovered, queried, and filtered.
-Treants make it easy to quickly gather results from many studies scattered throughout a filesystem, operate on their stored data based on their metadata, and store results again as necessary within their directory trees. **datreant** also allows granular manipulation of individual directories and files and makes working with aggregations of many Treants, directories, and files just as straightforward.
+In science the filesystem often serves as a *de facto* database, with directory trees being the zeroth-order scientific data structure.
+But it can be tedious and error prone to work directly with the filesystem to retrieve and store heterogeneous datasets. **datreant** makes working with directory structures and files Pythonic with **Treants**: specially marked directories with distinguishing characteristics that can be discovered, queried, and filtered.
+Treants can be manipulated individually and in aggregate, with mechanisms for granular access to the directories and files in their trees. **datreant** is vanilla by design to allow specialized applications to be built on top of it, with **MDSynthesis** as an example for working with molecular dynamics simulation data.

 Long Description (approx. 200-500 words)